Tufts Tufts Chemistry Tufts Home About Faculty_Staff Groups Graduate_Prgm Undregraduate_Prgm Courses Seminars Links

 0063 Inorganic and Synthetic Chemistry Laboratory.
 Experiments include those based on topics in Chemistry 61.
 Techniques in synthesis, spectroscopy, and reactivity studies.
 Applications of inorganic compounds in synthesis, catalysis, materials sciences, and biology.
 One laboratory, one lecture, one-half course.
 Prerequisites Chemistry 61 or 161.
 Fall

-0091 Research I. Training in the methods of chemical research.
+0081 Research I. (Previously CHEM 91) Training in the methods of chemical research.
 Frequent conferences and library assignments.
 Open to qualified advanced students.
-At least fifteen hours per week of laboratory or research work in chemistry required.
-Prerequisite: consent.
+Requires at least fifteen hours per week of laboratory and/or other research work in chemistry during the fall or spring semesters, or 35-40 hours per week during the summer sessions.
 Pass-fail grading.

-0092 Research II.
-Continued training in the methods of research.
-At least fifteen hours per week of laboratory or other research work in chemistry required.
+0082 Research II.
+(Previously CHEM 92) Continued training in the methods of research.
+Requires at least fifteen hours per week of laboratory and/or other research work in chemistry during the fall or spring semesters, or 35-40 hours per week during the summer sessions.
 Students write a report of research accomplished.
-Prerequisites: Chemistry 91 and consent.
+Recommendations: CHEM 81 and permission of instructor.

 0132 Chemical Kinetics and Dynamics.
 Study of chemical reaction rates in the gas phase and solution.
 Topics include kinetic models, experimental methods, molecular reaction dynamics, kinetic theory of gases, potential energy surfaces, and transition state theory.
 Prerequisite: Chemistry 32 or consent.
-Spring 2007 and alternate years.
+Fall 2021 and alternate years.

 0133 Quantum Mechanics.
-Covers Schrödinger equation and basic quantized systems, statistical interpretation and uncertainty, perturbation theory, scattering, symmetries and invariances, approximation methods, energy calculations.
-Prerequisite: Chemistry 32; Mathematics 38 recommended.
+Covers Schrödinger equation and basic quantized systems, statistical interpretation and uncertainty, perturbation theory, scattering, symmetries and invariance, approximation methods, energy calculations.
+Prerequisite: Chemistry 32; Mathematics 51 recommended.
 Fall.

 0135 Biophysical Chemistry.
 Thermodynamics of biochemical systems, biochemical and biological dynamics, biochemical spectroscopy and structure determination, statistical thermodynamics and transport properties, electrochemistry in the biological context, and membrane biophysics.
 Three lectures.
 Prerequisites: Chemistry 52 and 31.

 0141 Instrumental Analysis.
 Theory, operation, and application of principal instruments used in chemical analysis and research.
 Selected special topics such as molecular, atomic, and mass spectroscopies; electrochemistry; and chromatography are included.
 Designed to acquaint the student with modern laboratory techniques used in all areas of chemistry.
-Prerequisites: Chemistry 31, 42, and 51, or consent.
+Students will select an analytical project of their choosing (with instructor approval) incorporating analytical metrics of precision, accuracy, selectivity, and sensitivity as well as develop experiments and questions that relate theory to experimental data.
+Recommendations: Chemistry 31, 42 or 43, and 51, or consent.
 Fall.

 0144 Spectroscopic Methods of Analysis.
 Spectroscopic analytical techniques, including principles and applications of spectroscopic measurements, fundamental interaction of radiation and matter, emission spectroscopy, atomic absorption, UV-visible fluorescence, Fourier transform IR, X-ray techniques, mass spectroscopy, and surface techniques such as AES, ESCA, and SIMS.
 Three lectures.
-Prerequisites: Chemistry 42 or 141, or consent.
-Spring 2007 and alternate years.
+Recommendations: Chemistry 42, 43, or 141, or consent.

 0145 Separation Science.
 Basic separation theory, practice, and instrumentation in gas, liquid, and other chromatographies, membrane and affinity separations, extraction techniques, electrophoresis, and separations based on phase equilibria.
 Three lectures.
-Prerequisites: Chemistry 42 or 141, or consent.
-Spring 2008 and alternate years.
+Recommendations: Chemistry 42, 43, or 141, or consent.

 0151 Physical Organic Chemistry.
-Advanced organic chemistry with emphasis on structure and reaction mechanisms, uses of kinetics and other physical methods, and dynamic interaction between current theoretical concepts and experiment.
-Three lectures.
-Prerequisite: Chemistry 52.
-Spring 2006 and alternate years.
+Advanced organic chemistry with emphasis on structure and reaction mechanisms, uses of kinetics and other physical methods, and dynamic interaction between current theoretical concepts and experiments.
+CHEM 0151 is independent from CHEM 0150, but for students who plan to take both, CHEM 0150 is recommended as the first course in the sequence.
+Prerequisite: CHEM 0052 or graduate standing.

 0155 Organic Spectroscopy.
 Applications of NMR, IR, UV, and mass spectrometry to the identification of organic compounds.
 Three class meetings.
 Prerequisite: Chemistry 52.

-0157 Medicinal Chemistry.
-Molecular-level mechanism of action of compounds useful in human medicine.
-Introduces the biochemistry of a biological system relevant to a particular disease process, then focuses on the detailed interaction of chemotherapeutic agents with the system.
-Material is drawn principally from the primary literature.
-Course is not comprehensive.
-Topics may include antiviral/antitumor agents, compounds affecting immunity and inflammation, antibiotics, nucleic-acid-based therapeutics, and combinatorial drug discovery methods.
-Prerequisites: Biology 13 and Chemistry 52.
-Spring 2006 and alternate years.
+0157 Molecular Medicine.
+Molecular mechanism and structural analysis of compounds useful in human medicine.
+Introduces the biochemistry of a system relevant to a particular disease indication, then focuses on the detailed interaction of chemo(bio)therapeutic agents with the biological system.
+Material drawn principally from the primary literature.
+Topics may include antiviral, antibacterial, and antifungal agents; anti-cancer compounds; and molecules affecting immunity, inflammation, metabolic syndrome, and neurodegenerative conditions.
+Prerequisites: BIO 0013 and CHEM 0052.Recommendations: BIO 13 and CHEM 52.

 0161 Advanced Inorganic Chemistry.
 Atomic and molecular structure.
 Symmetry operations and symmetry point groups.
 Chemical bonding in inorganic and coordination compounds.
 Types of inorganic reactions and their mechanisms.
 Reactivity of major classes of inorganic compounds.
 Descriptive chemistry of selected main-group elements.
 More rigorous than Chemistry 61.
 May receive credit for only one of Chemistry 61 or 161.
 Prerequisites: Chemistry 32 and 52.
 Fall.

-0193, 0194 Special Topics.
+0194 Special Topics in Physical Chemistry.
 Guided individual study of an approved topic.
 Credit as arranged.
-Members of the Department
+Members of the Department.

 Graduate Only (CHEM 0237-0502)

-0237, 0238 Special Topics in Physical Chemistry.
+0237 Special Topics in Physical Chemistry.
 Selected topics of contemporary interest in physical chemistry.
 Three lectures.
 Prerequisite: consent.
-Two courses.
+Two courses

-0257, 0258 Special Topics in Organic Chemistry.
-Selected topics of contemporary interest in organic chemistry.
+0248 Special Topics in Analytical Chemistry.
+Selected topics of contemporary interest in analytical and instrumental chemistry.
 Three lectures.
 Prerequisite: consent.
 Two courses.

 0267, 0268 Special Topics in Inorganic Chemistry.
 Selected topics of contemporary interest in inorganic chemistry.
 Three lectures.
 Prerequisite: consent.
 Two courses.